 You can easily warm up quesadillas, sandwiches, paninis, omelets, pancakes, and more using an iron.
 If you’re craving something sweet, you can even use it to make s’mores!

-The following video shows the process of heating food with an iron in a hotel roomOpens in a new tab.
+The following video shows the process of heating food with an iron in a hotel room:

-1. Use the Coffee Maker
+- Use the Coffee Maker

 The little coffee maker that most hotel rooms have may just be your secret weapon for having warm food in a hotel room.